ekim493/cs1371-autograder/README.md

 See the [setup.md](setup.md) file for a comprensive overview on how to setup the autograder and tester file.
 See the [examples](examples/) folder for an example.
 - All assignments should be organized into folders where the name of the folder is the same as the gradescope assignment.
 - One tester file, which inherits the `matlab.unittest.TestCase` class should be inside each assignment folder.
-- Any resources (ie. images, text files), should be placed into a folder called `resources` within the assignment folder.
+- Any resources (ie. images, text files), should be placed into a folder called `assets` within the assignment folder.
 This name is customizable.

 ### Image Build
 - Clone this Github repository.